-If you are considering bundling your car and home insurance, there are some pros and cons to consider, including:
+Bundling may simplify your insurance shopping and help you save some money, but it might not be for everyone, especially if you have unique coverage needs.
+If you are considering bundling your car and home insurance, there are some potential pros and cons to consider, including:

-In some cases, you may not have the option to bundle; high-risk drivers may have to get nonstandard car insurance, for example, with a company that does not offer home insurance coverage.
-In other cases, you might find that your insurance is cheaper if you go with two different carriers for home and auto.
+Not everyone has the option to bundle policies.
+High-risk drivers may have to get nonstandard car insurance, for example, with a company that does not offer home insurance coverage.

-You may be less likely to shop around for a better rate in the future after a price increase and will end up paying more overtime.
+You may be less likely to shop around for a better rate in the future after a price increase and might end up paying more over time.